-If you’re looking for a place to stay in Nassau, look no farther than the Atlantis Resort on Paradise Island, just across a footbridge.
+If you’re looking for a place to stay in Nassau designed just for kids, look no farther than the Atlantis Resort on Paradise Island, just across a footbridge.
 While there’s no excuse for not getting out and enjoying some of the Bahamas’ local sights, Atlantis has so many activities for the entire family that there’s bound to be something to keep everyone on your Caribbean beach vacation very, very busy.

 To make trip planning easier, we’ve highlighted just a few of the Atlantis Resort’s many amenities and kid-friendly programs, including what’s new for 2013.